Institute Policies

 Reporting Cases of Suspected Academic Dishonesty

 All cases of suspected dishonesty must be reported to the CEO of the Institute.
 Typical penalties range from a change in grade for a course assignment to failure of the course itself.
-Faculty may also require students to rewrite work as part of their suggested penalty.
+Faculty may also require learners to rewrite work as part of their suggested penalty.

 Forum & Peer Review Etiquette